 - Drivers must be urged to open vehicle windows after passengers get off the vehicle.

-- Consider requiring passengers to carry their own luggage and personal items at all times.
+- Consider requiring passengers to carry their own luggage and personal items.

 - Passengers are required to wear fabric face masks when using the vehicles.